Emergent $\mathbb{Z}_2$ symmetry near a CDW multicritical point: Discussion

 From a theory perspective, it remains to determine whether or not a stable bicritical point not accessible from the $\epsilon$ expansion exists, what are the best experimental tests of the existence of an emergent $\mathbb{Z}_2$ symmetry in the critical regime, and more generally how to nail down the topology of the phase diagram in the asymptotic multicritical regime where mean-field considerations are insufficient.

 \acknowledgments

 We gratefully acknowledge useful discussions and correspondence with Vladimir Calvera, Eduardo Fradkin, Andreas Stergiou and Gilles Tarjus.
-The work was supported, in part, by the Department of Energy, Office of Basic Energy Sciences, under contract DE-AC02-76SF00515.
-AP is supported by a Stanford Graduate Fellowship.
-AGS was supported in part by an NSF GRFP and DOE SCGSR award.
-SAK was further supported by a Leverhulme Trust International Professorship grant number LIP-202-014 at Oxford.
+The work was supported by the Department of Energy, Office of Basic Energy Sciences, under Contract No. DE-AC02-76SF00515.
+A.P. is supported in part by a Stanford Graduate Fellowship.
+A.G.S. was supported in part by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE-1656518 and a DOE SCGSR award.
+S.A.K. was further supported by a Leverhulme Trust International Professorship Grant No. LIP-202-014 at Oxford.